Working together to help communities become safer and stronger in times of uncertainty and crisis.

-We teamed up with Aviva in February 2016 for a three-year partnership to help communities become safer and stronger in times of uncertainty and crisis.
+We teamed up with Aviva in February 2016 for a five-year partnership to help communities become safer and stronger in times of uncertainty and crisis.

 The company supports our work in a variety of ways: